 Jake Inphamous is on to something when he says that it sounds very UK.
 He could just be falling for the bit entirely, but Hudson Mohawke did admit to producing this collection of sounds.

 DJ Solitary doesn’t stop there.
 He gets a gig at Sway Nightclub and actually steps into the DJ booth to DJ.
-Before he starts, he shows just how gullible crowds are at responding to DJs (this goes for any performer too).
+Before he starts, he shows just how gullible crowds are when responding to DJs (this goes for any performer too).
 He shouts, "Let's hear it for all those murderers who [are] locked up because of crimes they committed!
-If you believe we should stop shaming murderers, say yeah,” getting some rousing “yeahs!” in return.
+If you believe we should stop shaming murderers, say yeah,” which gets some rousing “yeahs!” in return.